Shivam-Web3/IoT-Pi-Pico/README.md

 - **Send:** TRIG - GP1
 - **Recieve:** ECHO - GP0

-We can connect to any GPIO pins, remember to change in code.
+We can connect to any GPIO pins but remember to change in code.

 ## Setup